2024 FARMERS MARKET

 - In accordance with the Michigan Department of Agriculture Regulation Number 556 open air municipal and farmers markets, the sale of animals will not be allowed at the market.

 - Taxes are the sole responsibility of the vendor.

-- Rules are subject to change by the City of Ludington DDA.
-The City of Ludington DDA reserves the right to expel or refuse admittance to any vendor or customer who exhibits disruptive behavior at the market, or violates any of the rules listed above.
+The Market Manager reserves the right to expel or refuse admittance to any vendor or customer who violates any market rules or exhibits disruptive behavior at the market.

-- Any seller, daily or seasonal in violation of these rules is subject to suspension as determined by the Market Master.
+- Any seller, daily or seasonal, in violation of market rules is subject to suspension.
 Violators shall forfeit rental of space.